davidjoffe/dave_gnukem/README.md

 ### Notes

-Note the aim of Dave Gnukem is not to be a 'clone', nor to try match DN1 gameplay 'precisely' - the goal is to be 'similar but different', sort of a parody though not terribly funny.
-It's not the present purpose or intention of this project to produce a 'clone', nor is it the intention to try load actual original level or sprite data into this 'engine'. - David Joffe, 2017-07
+Note the aim of Dave Gnukem is not to be a 'clone', nor to try match DN1 gameplay precisely - the goal is to be 'similar but different', sort of a parody though not terribly funny.
+It's not the purpose or intention of this project to produce a 'clone', nor is it the intention to try load actual original level or sprite data into this 'engine'.
+The included levels have been created from scratch by users.
+The included sprites (apart from a few small exceptions mentioned at the bottom of this README) have been drawn by hand from scratch.
+The game is sort of a hat tip to the original. - David Joffe

 ## Gameplay Instructions